Kōpere Hou – Fresh Shorts 2022

 If your team are all NZ citizens or residents, then you are eligible to apply for Kōpere Hou – Fresh Shorts.
 If you are shortlisted, you need to be able to attend the Kōpere Hou – Fresh Shorts Workshop 01-02 April 2023.
 If you intend to film overseas it would be important to cover this in your Producer Statement in the shortlist re-submission.
 If you are not NZ Citizens or residents, you are ineligible for Kōpere Hou – Fresh Shorts.

 Do all the team members have to be in NZ?

-Selected teams must be in New Zealand at the time of the two day Workshop in March 2022.
+Selected teams must be in New Zealand at the time of the two day Workshop 01-02 April 2023.
 Teams will not be funded by Script to Screen or NZFC to fly to New Zealand from other countries to attend the Workshop.
 If a team member chooses to fund their return to NZ in order to attend the Workshop that would be accepted, and the application would be eligible.